-It may be important to enlist the services of an aggressive Omaha sex crimes lawyer who can help you fight for your freedom.
-Having a dedicated defense attorney who is familiar with these types of allegations and court proceedings may be invaluable.
-At Berry Law, we have defended many clients accused of sexual misconduct, and we understand the difficult battle our clients face.
+Because of these serious, potential consequences, it is important to consult with an experienced Omaha sex crimes trial or Title IX defense lawyer as soon as possible.
+It is vitally important to enlist the services of an aggressive Omaha sex crime defense lawyer who can help you fight the allegations you are facing.
+Having a dedicated defense attorney who is familiar with these types of allegations—particularly a defense attorney who can with substantial trial experience litigating these types of cases– can be invaluable.
+At Berry Law, we have defended clients accused of sexual misconduct for decades, and we understand the complicated and emotionally difficult battle our clients face.

-Behaviors Considered Sex Crimes
+Which Behaviors are Considered Sex Crimes?

 Many of the different behaviors classified as sex crimes fall into the category of sexual assault in Omaha.
 Some of these offenses include: